 Post Audio Version

-I am shocked and excited at how well it works.
-I did the same little happy dance I did when I discovered my concoction to get urine stains and smells out of our guest mattress.
-It is super easy to mix, and the results are nothing short of amazing.
+Honestly, I was shocked and excited by the results—so much so I performed for my baby the same little happy dance for this homemade bathroom cleaner as I did for my stain-fighting concoction for removing urine stains and smells out of our guest mattress.
+Both are super easy to mix, and their results are nothing short of amazing.

-My shower and tub in my master bathroom were VERY dirty.
+One time, after my children and I had come down with a particularly aggressive sickness while my husband was away for work, I realized that the shower and tub in my master bathroom were very dirty.
+This was the first time I used this DIY bathroom cleaner solution.
 I sprayed the mixture on half of my tub and let it sit for about thirty minutes.
-I grabbed my sponge and turned on the water.
-I did not have to scrub hard like I normally do with that much dirt and soap scum.
-The soap scum and dirt washed away easily.
-The photos tell the story, and as you can see the difference is unbelievable.
-My tub surface on the left was so shiny and clean you could see the reflection of the light up above.
+Then, I grabbed my sponge and turned on the water.
+I did not have to scrub hard like I normally do with that much dirt and soap scum; the soap scum and dirt washed away easily.
+Clearly, these photos tell the story.
+As you can see, the difference is quite unbelievable.
+My tub surface (on the left) was so shiny and clean you could see the reflection of the light above.
 My shower was disgusting, and it too cleaned up nicely.

-The great part about this is you can make a lot of cleaner cheaply, and it WORKS!
-This is the best homemade scum remover I have ever tried.
+One of the greatest parts of this recipe is you can make a lot of it cheaply, and the best part of all is it WORKS!
+This is the most effective homemade scum remover I ever tried.

 Give this recipe a chance and let me know what you think in the comments below!
 Advice and suggestions for recipe improvement are also welcome! 🙂